smirarab/iplant-agave-sdk/docs/iplant-first-app.md

 # Now, delete the bin/ directory
 rm -rf bin
 ```
-Submit the job to the queue on Stampede...
+### Submit the job to the queue on Stampede...
 ```sh
 sbatch test-sort.sh
 ```
-Assuming you didn't make any typos, you'll end up with a sorted BAM called *sorted.bam*, and your bin directory (but not the bin.tgz file) should be fone.
-Congratulations, you're in the home stretch: it's time to turn the test script into an Agave script template.
+Assuming all goes according to plan, you'll end up with a sorted BAM called *sorted.bam*, and your bin directory (but not the bin.tgz file) should be erased.
+Congratulations, you're in the home stretch: it's time to turn the test script into an Agave app.

 Creating an application description
 -----------------------------------
 In order for Agave to know how to run an instance of the application, we need to provide quite a bit of metadata about the application.
 This includes a unique name and version, the location of the application bundle, the identities of the execution system and destination system for results, whether its an HPC or other kind of job, the default number of processors and memory it needs to run, and of course, all the inputs and parameters for the actual program.
-It seems complicated, but only because you're comfortable with the command line already.
-Agave's model lets applications be portable across systems and present a rationalized interface to consumers so that they can focus on science rather than fighting with compiler flags and the vagaries of learning every wierd command flag across all the applications they want to use in a workflow.
+It seems a bit over-complicated, but only because you're comfortable with the command line already.
+Your goal here is to allow your applications to be portable across systems and present a web-enabled, rationalized interface for your code to consumers.

-Rather than have you write a description for "samtools sort" yourself, we're going to systematically dissect an existing file provided with the SDK.
+Rather than have you write a description for "samtools sort" from scratch, let's systematically dissect an existing file provided with the SDK.
 Go ahead and copy the file into place and open it in your text editor of choice.
 If you don't have the SDK installed, you can [grab it here](../examples/samtools-0.1.19/stampede/samtools-sort.json).
 ```sh
 cd $WORK/iPlant/samtools-0.1.19/stampede/
 cp $IPLANT_SDK_HOME/examples/samtools-0.1.19/stampede/samtools-sort.json .
 ```
+Open up samtools-sort.json in a text editor or [in your web browser](../examples/samtools-0.1.19/stampede/samtools-sort.json) and follow along below.

 ### Overview

-The file *samtools-sort.json* is a [JSON](http://www.json.org/) file written to conform to a specific data model.
+Your file *samtools-sort.json* is written in [JSON](http://www.json.org/), and conforms to an Agave-specific data model.
 You can find fully fleshed out details about all fields in this document in the Model tab of the [Agave API live docs on the /apps service](http://agaveapi.co/live-docs/#!/apps/add_post_1), but we will dive into a few key details here. *To make this file work for you, you will at minimum need to edit its executionSystem to match your private instance of Stampede*.

 All Agave application descriptions have the following structure: